HKUST-CSIT5970-25S/assignment-1-Dreamboat-collab/README.md

     | N. Virginia - N. Virginia | 1840           | 0.733    |
     | Oregon - Oregon           | 4930           | 0.157    |

+    > N. Virginia - Oregon has very low TCP bandwidth (22.5 Mbps) and high latency (57.014 ms), indicating poor performance for cross-region communication.
+    > Within the same region, N. Virginia - N. Virginia and Oregon - Oregon have higher TCP bandwidths of 1840 Mbps and 4930 Mbps, respectively, and latencies of 0.733 ms and 0.157 ms, respectively, indicating better network performance within the same region.
+    >
     > Region: US East (N. Virginia), US West (Oregon).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 All instances are `c5.large`.
 Note: Use public IP address when using iPerf within the same region.